py-sherlock/sherlock/docs/source/api_documentation.rst

 ``client``
 ~~~~~~~~~~

-The `client` parameter allows you to set a custom clien object which `sherlock`
+The `client` parameter allows you to set a custom clien object which
-can use for connecting to the backend store.
-This gives you the flexibility to
+:mod:`sherlock` can use for connecting to the backend store.
+This gives you the
-connect to the backend store from the client the way you want.
-The provided
+flexibility to connect to the backend store from the client the way you want.
-custom client object must be a valid client object of the supported client
+The provided custom client object must be a valid client object of the
-libraries.
-If the global `backend` has been set, then the provided custom
+supported client libraries.
+If the global `backend` has been set, then the
-client object must be an instance of the client library supported by that
+provided custom client object must be an instance of the client library
-backend.
-If the backend has not been set, then the custom client object must be
+supported by that backend.
+If the backend has not been set, then the custom
-an instance of a valid supported client.
-In this case, `sherlock` will set the
+client object must be an instance of a valid supported client.
+In this case,
-backend by instrospecting the type of the provided client object.
+:mod:`sherlock` will set the backend by instrospecting the type of the provided
+client object.

 The global default client object set using the `client` parameter will be used
 only by :class:`sherlock.Lock` instances.
 Other :ref:`backend-specific-locks`